This post is inspired by Alexey Guzey’s post. Last updated Oct 18, 2021.

 I use the Logitech MX Master 2S.
 I’ve heard great things about it.
 It’s a little expensive, but I love it.

-Update: I’d love to upgrade to the XM4’s, but I don’t have any spare cash to burn.
+Update.
+I’d love to upgrade to the XM4’s (Sony WH-1000XM4), but I don’t have any spare cash to burn.

-I spent most of my teenage savings on these and I don’t regret at all.
+I spent most of my savings on these, and I don’t regret them at all.
 I’m a very no-nonsense person.
 In fact, many people on campus will accuse me of being ignorant about events going on around me.
 While there is some truth to it, I cannot appreciate the value of a good pair of headphones enough.
 I have the Sony WH-1000XM3’s.

-These pair of headphones are the best investment I’ve made so far.
-The noise-cancelling on these is great.
-It drowns out most noise around you completely, and is the best thing to help you study in a noisy cafe or the library.
-I use the Sony WF-1000XM3’s more often though, just because they are portable.
+This pair of headphones is the best investment I’ve made so far.
+The noise-cancelling on these is excellent.
+It drowns out most noise around you completely and is the best thing to help you study in a noisy cafe or the library.
+I use the Sony WF-1000XM3’s more often, though, just because they are portable.

 Things I love about the XM3’s apart from active noise-cancellation:

 - Wireless: reduces the friction to listen to books or documentaries.

 - Double tap for play/pause.
 The WF-1000XM3’s accept single tap play/pause.
 But this can be changed in the app, so it’s okay.

 - Tap, swipe etc., works even when you’ve mildly wet hands.